Wanderzest

 Instructions

-• Gradually add water or coconut milk, a little at a time, whisking until the sauce reaches your desired consistency.
-If you want to spread or dip it, add less water/milk, and for drizzling, add more water/milk.
+• Gradually add warm water, a little at a time, whisking until the sauce reaches your desired consistency.
+If you want to spread or dip it, add less water, and for drizzling, add more water.

 • Taste the sauce and adjust the flavors if needed, adding more lime juice, soy sauce, or red pepper flakes to suit your taste.